I’m sure you’ve had an “Ah #!%@” moment – probably after messing something up…. Well our kids have them too.

 That is why it is so important to have an “Ah #!%@” coach – someone you can turn to when you’ve messed up who can help you calm down, think straight, and put together a plan to handle the situation.

-Here are six characteristics of an effective “Ah #!%@” coach:
+Here are six characteristics of an effective “Ah #!%A” Coach:

 2. Second, a good “Ah #!%@” coach must remain calm under stress.

-If your child comes to you, it is important that you remain calm about the situation.
-This can help ease your child’s panic, calm them down, and help them shift back into thinking mode.
+If a child comes to you, it is important that you remain calm about the situation.
+This can help ease a child’s panic, calm them down, and help them shift back into thinking mode.
 Remind her that she just made a mistake – it’s an opportunity to fix it, learn from it and let it go.

 3. Third, a good “Ah #!%@” coach helps brainstorm solutions.

 As a child’s coach, help him brainstorm options for handling the situation so that he can handle it with responsibility and integrity.
 One important tip – once you’ve discussed the options together, let the child decide the best course of action.
 This helps him take ownership of the solution and helps him build confidence in his ability to make decisions.
 Your role is to provide encouragement and support.